SAP-samples/teched2025-AI164/exercises/ex4/README.md

 ## <a name="step1"></a>Step 1: Log In to Joule

+First, we need to ensure that a shadow user from our IAS is created in our BTP subaccount so that we can assign roles to it.
+To do this:

 Navigate to the BTP Subaccount Account Level.

 Navigate to **Global Subaccount Level > Instances and Subscriptions**.